saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

         - Add field course_id to starbox
         - Add field course_ptr to starbox

-This automatic migration removes the fields (drops the columns) in the subclass models and with them all the existing data (including keys used in foreign key tables) is lost.
-But at least I can modify the migration to do what I need for the first migrations.
+This automatic migration drops the columns in the subclass tables and with them all the existing data (including keys used in foreign key tables) is lost.
+But at least I can modify the migration to do what I need for the first migration.
 The steps will be:

 1. Keep the ``CreateModel`` of the parent class, ``Course``, table.